Ay-mi/PillPal/README.md

 # Smart Pill Dispenser: PillPal
-For our capstone project, my groupmate and I designed an automatic pill dispenser using an ESP32 microcontroller.
+An automatic pill dispenser using an ESP32 microcontroller.

 ### Main features:
 - To automatically dispense pills based on a pre-set time (acheived using the ESP32 and app)